-Climb Mulhacen, the highest mountain on the Iberian peninsular!
+Climb Mulhacen, the highest mountain on the Iberian peninsula!
 It's not too hard though - drive to the highest point then it's around a 6 hour hike to the top.

 The nearby town of Lanjarón is the gateway to the Alpujarras

 and is a spa town with baths dating back to Roman times.
 You can visit the Balneario for some relaxing treatments or try the excellent mineral water then wander round the old town which has typical Alpujarran architecture.
 In the evening visit the Arabic Castle and enjoy the views over the surrounding valley.

 Visit the Tibetan Buddhist monastery and feel on top of the world!

 O Sel Ling (which means clear light) is a place of serenity, with amazing views over the Sierra Nevada, Orgiva and the coast and the air is marvellous.
 You'll find it off the road to Trevelez from Orgiva.
 They welcome visitors from 3 -6 pm only.

 Play a round of golf in the Los Moriscos Golf Course in Motril